 Each of these reasons have spurred consumer interest in other nut and seed butters, with almond butter being one of the most popular.
-Almonds are often touted as one of the healthiest nuts, are super versatile and have a delicately sweet and pleasant taste that agrees with kids and adults alike.
-However, as hinted at above, not all almond butters are of equal value or quality.
+Almonds are often touted as one of the healthiest nuts, are super versatile and have a delicately sweet and pleasant flavor that agrees with kids and adults alike.
+However, not all almond butters are of equal value or quality.
 It is prudent to remember as a wise and conscientious consumer that as the popularity of something increases, poor quality versions of that product do as well.
 This is also why there has been a growth in the organic almond butter market specifically, as consumers continue to increase their understanding of the health benefits of foods grown without pesticides, genetically modified organisms, or synthetic fertilizers.

 How to Choose the Best Almond Butter